One night per week – 10 consecutive nights

 Wiring flowers for hair decorations

-Review and final exam.
+Review, reflection with group discussion.
+Create a ceramic or hand tied posy – your choice.
 A Certificate will be issued on completing the Basic Aspects of Floristry.

 STRUCTURE OF CLASSES